VERITAS supplies critical piece to neutrino discovery puzzle

 ###

-A paper describing the deep VERITAS observations of TXS 0506+056 appears online in The Astrophysical Journal Letters on July 12, 2018.
-A paper on the IceCube and initial gamma-ray observations, including VERITAS', appears in the latest issue of the journal Science.
+A paper describing the deep VERITAS observations of TXS 0506+056 is accepted for publication in The Astrophysical Journal Letters and appears online on July 12, 2018.
+A paper on the IceCube and initial gamma-ray observations, including VERITAS's, appears in the latest issue of the journal Science.

-VERITAS is a ground-based facility located at the Smithsonian Astrophysical Observatory's Fred Lawrence Whipple Observatory in southern Arizona.
+VERITAS is a ground-based facility located at the SAO's Fred Lawrence Whipple Observatory in southern Arizona.
 It consists of an array of four 12-meter optical telescopes that can detect gamma rays via the extremely brief flashes of blue "Cherenkov" light created when gamma rays are absorbed in the Earth's atmosphere.
+The VERITAS Collaboration consists of about 80 scientists from 20 institutions in the United States, Canada, Germany and Ireland.

-Headquartered in Cambridge, Mass., the Harvard-Smithsonian Center for Astrophysics (CfA) is a collaboration between the Smithsonian Astrophysical Observatory and the Harvard College Observatory.
+Headquartered in Cambridge, Mass., the Harvard-Smithsonian Center for Astrophysics (CfA) is a collaboration between SAO and the Harvard College Observatory.
 CfA scientists, organized into six research divisions, study the origin, evolution and ultimate fate of the universe.